Radio Disney: Radio Disney Music Awards

 From 2001 to 2019, Radio Disney held an annual awards ceremony, the Radio Disney Music Awards, to honor popular music artists featured on the network.
-Similar to the Teen Choice Awards and Nickelodeon Kids Choice Awards, teenagers would vote to select the winner of each category including Best Female Artist, Best Male Artist, Best Music Group, Song of the Year, Best New Artist, Fiercest Fans, Artist with the Best Style, Most Talked About Artist and more.
+Similar to the Teen Choice Awards and Nickelodeon Kids Choice Awards (aired on rival channels), teenagers would vote to select the winner of each category including Best Female Artist, Best Male Artist, Best Music Group, Song of the Year, Best New Artist, Fiercest Fans, Artist with the Best Style, Most Talked About Artist and more.
 Hilary Duff is the biggest winner with 18 awards and 35 nominations.
-After 2007, the ceremony went on a five year hiatus before returning in 2013.
+After 2007, the ceremony went on a five-year hiatus before returning in 2013.
 Beginning in 2014, it was televised on Disney Channel.
 In 2019, the ceremony was renamed the "ARDYs".
 No ceremony was held in 2020 due to the COVID-19 pandemic, though a pre-recorded special entitled Radio Disney Presents ARDYs Summer Playlist aired in place of the ceremony that same year.
 After Disney announced in December of that same year that Radio Disney would be shut down in the first quarter of 2021, the awards ceremony was quietly discontinued.